What is Qtum: A Business-Ready Blockchain

 Ethereum’s powerful ecosystem and innovative technologies are often hampered by the network’s numerous high-profile security breaches.
-While Bitcoin is more secure, its lack of scalability has limited its applications beyond a store of value.
+While Bitcoin is more secure, its applications (beyond as a store of value) are limited.
+This is due to the network’s lack of scalability i.e., its capacity to handle a large amount of transactions at any given time.
 This drawback has led to various contentious spin-off projects, such as Bitcoin Cash (BCH).

 Developed to facilitate enterprise blockchain adoption, Unita offers cross-chain swaps, decentralized storage, and one-click deployment modules at over 10,000 transactions per second (TPS).
 Unita aims to provide a scalable protocol that enterprises can customize according to their specific needs.